kiarafrobles/www.retroreport.org/_videos/voyage-of-the-mobro-4000.md

 ---
-title: "Voyage of the Mobro 4000"
+title: Voyage of the Mobro 4000
+date: '2013-05-06 23:00:00'
+categories: []
 published: true
-date: 2013-05-06T23:00:00.000Z
 staff_members:
 - harry-hanbury
 topic: law-society
-description: "The 1987 voyage of a barge loaded with New York garbage became a sensational fiasco, but it ended up fueling the modern recycling movement."
+description: The 1987 voyage of a barge loaded with New York garbage became a sensational fiasco, but it ended up fueling the modern recycling movement.
-tweet: "The '87 voyage of a barge of NY trash was a fiasco, but it helped fuel today's recycling movement:"
+tweet: 'The ''87 voyage of a barge of NY trash was a fiasco, but it helped fuel today''s recycling movement:'
-featured_image_path: /uploads/1422558533381_436536066_1280.jpg
+featured_image_path: "/uploads/1422558533381_436536066_1280.jpg"
 appearance: dark-text
 source_video:
   video_id: _kKpInODaL4?list=PLKB8zkQFlMyJ7iBJqT9pnnwTfXz_jtxbu